glenco/lensed/docs/usage.md

 Usage
 =====

-The most common way to invoke Lensed is to create a configuration file (see docs/configuration.md) which contains both the program options and the model that is being reconstructed.
-In this case, the reconstruction is started using
+The usual invocation of Lensed is with a [configuration](configuration.md) file which contains program options and the model that is being reconstructed.
+The reconstruction is started using

 ```sh
 $ lensed config.ini
 ```

-where `config.ini` is the name of the parameter file.
+where `config.ini` is the name of the configuration file.

-It is possible to split the configuration into different configuration files, in order to e.g. modularise options and individual aspects of the model.
-For example, the following command would run Lensed with the configuration taken from three different files:
+It is possible to split the configuration into different files, for example to modularise options and individual aspects of the model.
+The following command would run Lensed with the configuration taken from three different files:

 ```sh
 $ lensed options.ini lens.ini sources.ini